edgelesssys/constellation/docs/docs/architecture/overview.md

 Constellation nodes use these to measure their boot process.
 They include the 16 runtime measurements as `auxiliary data` in `R`.
 On each CVM platform, runtime measurements are taken differently.
-Details on this are given in the [Constellation documentation](https://docs.edgeless.systems/constellation/architecture/attestation#runtime-measurements).
+Details on this are given in the [section about attestation](./security/attestation#runtime-measurements).

 With measured boot, Constellation only checks the 16 runtime measurements during the verification of a node's remote-attestation statement.
 The launch digest is not considered, because it only covers the firmware injected by the CVM platform and may change whenever the CVM platform is updated.
 Currently, on AWS and GCP the TPM implementation resides outside the CVM.
 On Azure, the TPM implementation is part of the injected firmware and resides inside the CVM.
-More information can be found in the [Constellation documentation](https://docs.edgeless.systems/constellation/overview/clouds).
+More information can be found in the our [section about the feature status of clouds](../overview/clouds.md).

 ## Kubernetes bootstrapping on the first node